Best Sports Headphones: Ultimate List 2017

 What this product does actually pretty cool, these JBL earphones actually have a built in heart rate monitor which lets you track your performance during workouts.

-The fit balance and battery life are great and its on of the best bluetooth headphones for running if you do not already own a fitness watch or chest strap like the Wahoo Tickr.
+The fit balance and battery life are great and its on of the best bluetooth headphones for running if you do not already own a fitness watch or chest strap like the excellent Wahoo Tickr.

 Plantronics Backbeat Fit